Sandy Hook Bike Path

 Points of interest:

 The beaches and military remnants are noteworthy.
 There are historical markers and tours of the missile sites.
 At the midpoint there is a refreshment area with an upstairs outdoor restaurant, the Sea Gull's Nest.
 In summer evenings "God Bless America" is sung as the sun sets over the bay below.
-The officer's houses lining the northern tip are a pretty sight.
-(A controversial program is scheduled to privatize this area.)
+The officer's houses lining the northern tip are a pretty sight, although the houses are now in very poor condition.
 Particularly from the northern beaches there are spectacular views of Manhattan, the Verranzano Narrows Bridge, Coney Island, Brooklyn, and Long Island.
 These views are usually clear on weekends and holidays, but seldom in the misty pollution of weekdays.

 The one question I am most often asked from passing cars is, "Where is the nude beach?"
 In fact, this is the only question I am ever asked.
 In case you want to go there, or alternatively to avoid it, the nude beach is Gunnison Beach, or Area G. Actually it is a "clothing optional" beach, but this is not an option that many people choose.
 On a summer weekend there are usually about six thousand nude bathers at this beach.
 It is said to be the most popular nude beach in the world, but few people seem to know about it (a contradiction, I know!).
 The majority of all the money that the park makes from admissions is for people going to the nude beach.
 At the north end of this beach is a small section for clothed bathers, but no one is ever there.
 At the south end the gays congregate.